 The largest artificial non-nuclear explosion in history was created by a Soviet N1 rocket, the launch vehicle for their equivalent of the Apollo Program.
 During its second launch, a fuel pump ingested a loose bolt and exploded inside the rocket.
 This set off a chain reaction that caused the rocket's engines to shut down, dropping it back onto the launchpad.
 The entire vehicle blew up on impact, destroying the launch tower along with it.
 The Soviets never did get an N1 into orbit.

 Watch any documentary about the early days of NASA and you'll probably see a montage of several Vanguard and Atlas rockets blowing up, usually right after they're launched (fortunately, these were unmanned test flights).
-Reporters jokingly referred to such rockets as "Kaputnik" or "Stayputnik," a play on the Russian satellite Sputnik.
+Reporters jokingly referred to such rockets as "Kaputnik" or "Stayputnik," plays on the Russian satellite Sputnik.